Green Tea Antioxidants

 Highly reactive, these harmful molecules travel around our body.
 They damage cells and DNA, causing aging, heart disease, strokes and cancers.

 See those wrinkles and thinning skin that we see more and more of every day?
-It is the free radicals.
+It is the damage done by free radicals.

-Antioxidants slow down aging by neutralising these free radicals.
+Antioxidants slow down aging by neutralizing these free radicals.
 They perform healing at the deepest cellular level, allowing the benefits to manifest in a myriad of different ways.

 A 2007 report published by the US Department of Agriculture (USDA) compares nearly 400 foods for their flavonoids content.